jgaviria/neural_network_elixir_image_clasification/README.md

 # NeuralNetworkElixir
 ## Description
-Attempting to create a neural network using Elixir, alongside the Axon and Nx libraries.
-The objective is to develop a deep learning model capable of recognizing handwritten numbers ranging from 0 to 9.
+There are 2 neural networks implemented 100% percent in Elixir, Axon and Nx.
+The first one implements a deep learning model capable of recognizing handwritten numbers ranging from 0 to 9.
 To achieve this, we will acquire a curated image dataset consisting of 60,000 images from Scidata, each associated with its respective label, to serve as training data.
 Subsequently, we will utilize a separate set of 10 thousand images for testing the trained model's performance.

+The Second one, will train a model for recognizing pneumonia from an x-ray image.
+We will consider only two possible target labels,  label "1" images showing pneumonia while labbel "0" labels images without pneumonia.
+The data set was obtained from Keggle and it consists of 5216 images for training and 624 for testing.

 ## Usage
 To start the application and trigger the training and evaluation of the model, follow these steps: